AMC Losses Narrow, Theater Chain Rewards Retail Investors With ‘Ape’ Dividend

 AMC boasts cash on-hand of $965.2 million, but continues to carry a heavy debt load of more than $5 billion.
 And yet Aron continues to argue that AMC is in growth mode and he has come to relish his role as the darling of social media investors.
 On an earnings call, Aron answered questions from rank-and-file shareholders, along with those of analysts, and touted a complimentary NFT he was giving to investors.
 He also talked about the special screenings that AMC has been holding for its stakeholders, at which Aron says he poses for selfies and was even asked to sign a banana (another ape reference) by one attendee.
 The result is a company that has embraced a new brand of corporate populism even as it touts the potential in a form of media that has been around for more than a century.
 At the very least, it makes for a colorful earnings presentation.

-On the call, Aron made news by announcing that Nicole Kidman, who starred in a viral AMC spot, has been signed to be the public face of the theater chain for another year.
+On the call, Aron made news by announcing that Nicole Kidman, who starred in a viral AMC spot, has extended her deal as the public face of the theater chain for another year.
 Her initial ad, in which Kidman rhapsodizes about how AMC is a place for magic, was parodied, memed and inspired an array of Change.org petitions.

 The AMC chief acknowledged that the third quarter, which is filled with smaller films and awards hopefuls, won’t be as robust.
 “It is going to be a tough August and September,” Aron said.
 However, he predicted that fortunes will change with the November release of “Black Panther: Wakanda Forever” and the December debut of “Avatar: The Way of Water.”